 - Moral duties are grounded in God’s commands to us, which are given explicitly through revelation or implicitly through conscience.
 The idea here is that in general duties arise from commands from qualified authorities.
 For example, when a policeman commands me to do something I have a legal duty to do that, since policemen are qualified legal authorities.
 God, being the paradigm of moral goodness, is uniquely qualified to be a perfect moral authority, and so his commands constitute moral duties.

-- God’s commands, and therefore our duties, are not arbitrary because they are based on God’s unchanging nature.
+- God’s commands, and therefore our duties, are not arbitrary because they are based on God’s unchanging nature, which we said in (3) is the paradigm of moral goodness.
 Nor are they based on something external or “bigger” than him because his nature is something internal to him.

 - Moral virtues are those habits that dispose us to doing good and right things as they are grounded in God’s nature and commands.

 - Because moral duties arise from God in this way, it seems that so must our personal motivations for obeying them.
 In a Christian context this would mean that the reason we follow God’s commands is out (1) love for God and desire to be with him, and (2) fear of just punishment.